elleybean/privacyguides.org/docs/basics/common-threats.md

 </div>

 If you are concerned about **physical attacks** you should use an operating system with a secure verified boot implementation, such as Android, iOS, macOS, or [Windows (with TPM)](https://learn.microsoft.com/windows/security/information-protection/secure-the-windows-10-boot-process).
 You should also make sure that your drive is encrypted, and that the operating system uses a TPM or Secure [Enclave](https://support.apple.com/guide/security/secure-enclave-sec59b0b31ff/1/web/1) or [Element](https://developers.google.com/android/security/android-ready-se) to rate limit attempts to enter the encryption passphrase.
 You should avoid sharing your computer with people you don't trust, because most desktop operating systems don't encrypt data separately per-user.

+<span class="pg-amber">:material-package-variant-closed-remove: Supply Chain</span>

+Supply chain attacks are a type of <span class="pg-orange">:material-bug-outline: Passive Attack</span> which can be part of a larger <span class="pg-red">:material-target-account: Targeted Attack</span>.

+There are few ways in which this type of attack might be carried out:

+1. A contributor or employee might work their way into a position of power within an organization and then abuse that position to add some malicious code.
+2. A developer may be coerced by an outside party to add malicious code.
+3. An individual or group might identify a third party software dependency (also known as a library) and work to infiltrate it with the above two methods, knowing that it will be used by "downstream" software developers.

+These sorts of attacks can require a lot of time and preparation to perform and are risky because they can be detected, particularly in open source projects if they are popular and have outside interest.
+Unfortunately they're also one of the most dangerous as they can never be entirely mitigated.
+We would encourage readers only use software which has a good reputation and makes an effort to reduce risk by:

+1. Only adopting popular software that has been around for a while.
+The more interest in a project the, the greater likelihood that external parties will notice malicious changes.
+A malicious actor will also need to spend more time gaining community trust with meaningful contributions.
+2. Automated build infrastructure for released binary code reduces the attack surface such as, a compromised developer workstation or breached server.
+It provides accountability to others involved in the project in that binaries are produced from a central source code repository.
+3. Code signing on individual commits and releases increases an auditable trail of who did what.
+For example: Was the malicious code in the software repository?
+Which developer added it?
+Was it added during the build process?
+4. In open source projects the code should have commit messages which are explain exactly what the associated code does.
+This makes it easier for external parties to verify and detect if the code doesn't match the description.
+5. The number of contributors or maintainers, a lone developer may be more susceptible to being coerced or forced into adding malicious code by an external party.
+6. Economical pressure that would occur if a company was involved with negligent behavior that enabled malicious code to be added.
+This may very well mean software developed by "Big Tech" has more scrutiny than a lone developer who doesn't answer to anyone.

 ## Privacy From Service Providers